GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-19-spring-exam-last-points.md

     - Log4J2 (pretty good)
     - Logback (default, pretty good)
 - Those are supported with a default configuration
+- Spring Boot uses Commons Logging for all internal logging but leaves the underlying log implementation open.
-- By default, if you use the starters, **Logback** is used for logging.
+- By default, if you use the starters, **Logback** is used for logging, being the implementation.
 - In Spring Boot, default logging level is INFO
 - TRACE and DEBUG are thus not shown.
 - Change log level with `logging.level.root=`
 - SLF4J is not a logging implementation, it is just an interface.
 Fits on all.
+- Commons Logging is also an interface, it is used for internal logging.
 - Log4J2 is a complete rewrite of Log4J with better performance, async logging, and safer configuration.
 Apache.

 ### Optional type as controller argument